Pi4J/pi4j.github.io/content/documentation/java-installation.md

 ---
-title: Java installation for different board versions
+title: Java for ARMv6/7/8
+weight: 50
 ---

-Boards with ARMv6 processor:
+Raspberry Pi OS Full comes with Java 11 pre-installed.
+But this version only works on board-versions with an ARMv7 or ARMv8.
+In some cases you will need to do some additional steps to install a Java version which works on your board.

+## Board versions

+### With ARMv6 processor

 * Raspberry Pi 1 A and A+
 * Raspberry Pi 1 B and B+
 * Compute Module 1
 * Zero 1.2, 1.3 and W

-Boards with ARMv7 or ARMv8 processor:
+### With ARMv7 or ARMv8 processor

 * Model A+, version 3
 * Model B, version 2, 3 and 4
 * Compute Module, version 3

+## How to check and install Java

-### Check the installed Java version
+### Check the current version

-If you prepared a microSD card with the latest version of Raspbian OS (full version), you can check the installed Java version in the terminal.
+If you prepared a microSD card with the latest version of Raspbian OS (full version), Java is already installed!
+You can check the installed Java version in the terminal.
 On a board with ARMv7 or ARMv8 you will get this result:

 ```
 $ java -version